jm12138/teco-ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 - Friendly for deployment in the industrial sector.
 - Faster than OpenCV's DNN inference on both CPU and GPU.
-- Supports FP32 and FP16 CUDA acceleration.
+- Supports FP32 and FP16 SDAA acceleration.

 ## Note ☕